Ryan-Reese/ailsi_iKraph/README.md

 ## iExplore

-[iExplore](https://biokde.com/) is the query and visualization product of our biomedical knowledge graph we developed at Insilicom.
+[iExplore](https://biokde.com/) is the query and visualization product of iKraph, the biomedical knowledge graph developed at Insilicom.